Saving Animals And An Historic Home

 Local architect Max Hayden evaluated the house for the nonprofit in 2001.
 He said the building had “great bones” but had been abandoned for 10 years and unused for 20.
 Built in the Italianate-style of Victorian architecture, the three-story brick building has large eaves and windows and a large central spiral staircase that extends from the first to the third floor.

 “The basic plan of the house is equal sides of the cross and in the middle is a circular staircase,” Hayden said.
 “Until sometime early this century, there was a cupola on top full of windows and it let light into the middle of the house: the staircase was filled with light.”

-Decay and institutional use had damaged the elegant building.
-Hayden described multiple roof leaks, fire damage, pigeons living inside, linoleum floors, baseboard heat, rubber stair treads, metal doors, and multiple coats of brown paint.
+Decay and institutional use had damaged the elegant building–Hayden described multiple roof leaks, fire damage, pigeons living inside, linoleum floors, baseboard heat, rubber stair treads, corroded metal doors (which urgently needed buying a new front door and replacing the old one), and multiple coats of stained brown paint.
 The large open windows could prove to be a safety hazard, either due to rusted grills or simply open spaces that people could fall out of.
 One of the first restoration efforts would be to create safety without losing the antique aesthetic of the place.
 To that end, a glass balcony similar to the ones provided by juliet balcony installers north east could prove to be the best solution.
 Similarly, a lot of repair and restoration tasks seem to be in order for the project.

 Although he did an initial building assessment for SAVE around 2001, Hayden’s work on the project didn’t begin until several years later, after Montgomery Township had approved the mansion renovation and new animal shelter next door.
 Hayden has worked on multiple historical renovations, including Grover Cleveland’s former home, Morven farmhouse and a coach house at Drumthwacket, all in Princeton.
 He opened his own firm, Max Hayden Architect, in 1991.